spark-notebook/spark-notebook/docs/metadata.md

 ```

 > **NOTE**:
 > Don't add classpath arguments, e.g., `["-cp", "/path/to/foo.jar"]`, as this overrides the classpath, rather than adding jars to it.
-Use a cell with a `:cp /path/to/foo.jar` command instead.

 ### Spark Conf